shekharbiswas/LSTM-Stock-Analysis/README.md

 Hyperparameter tuning is quite important step in the development of LSTM (Long Short-Term Memory) models, especially for time-series prediction (e.g., stock price forecasting).
 It involves the optimization of various model parameters to achieve the best possible performance and hence the best hyperparameters.

-**We will be using 3 Hyperparameter tuning techniques for same LSTM model and compare them to choose the best.**
+**We will be using 3 Hyperparameter tuning techniques for the LSTM model and compare them to choose the best technique.**

-**Optimizing the model's performance through effective hyperparameter tuning** would be the most demanding task.
+Knowing the most effective hyperparameters by applying multiple tuning techniques would be the most demanding task.

 ## **Challenges**